Distribution of Funds

 Yes.
 Assistance may be provided for a total of 12 months, or up to 15 months of rental assistance if it is determined this level of assistance is required to maintain housing stability and funding is available.
 Participating renters may be required to update their applications to verify eligibility requirements.

 No. Payments are made directly to the landlord for past-due rent, current rent due, or future rent payments.

-Your sensitive information will be protected at all times and coded to ensure duplicate payments are not made.
+Applicant’s sensitive information will be protected at all times and coded to ensure duplicate payments are not made.

 Please contact the MRAP organization that processed your application to verify that payment was directed to the correct address or account.

-Your landlord will be required to repay any rental assistance which cannot be applied to your current lease due to termination of the lease by either party.
+No. Your landlord will be required to repay any rental assistance which cannot be applied to your current lease due to termination of the lease by either party.

+Yes.
 The W-9 provides correct tax identification number for possible reporting of income to the IRS.
 It also ensures correct name and address for payment purposes.

-Yes, a Certification of Landlord/Tenant Relationship form is provided and must be completed by both the tenant and landlord.
+Yes, a *Certification of Landlord/Tenant Relationship form is provided and must be completed by both the tenant and landlord.
 Note – this option is not available for applicants who are related to the landlord or an employee of the landlord and a written lease is required.

 As a condition of the MRAP, landlords must agree not to evict tenants for thirty days after the receipt of MRAP assistance for non-payment of rent.